shindym/c10-lnmh-plant-sensors/README.md

 - Long-term storage solution for all data older than 24 hours
 - Visualisation of the data.

+### Dashboard Requirements

+The requirements are

+- To be able to view the data in real-time
+- View graphs of the latest temperature and moisture readings for every plant
+- To be able to view the data from the long-term storage

 ## Requirements

 ### Pre-requisites